edwardfxiao/focusme/README.md

 # focusme

-🎯 A simple AppleScript utility that hides all inactive windows, leaving only your currently active window visible.
+🎯 A simple AppleScript utility that hides all inactive windows, leaving only your currently active window (the last application you clicked) visible.
 Perfect for minimizing distractions and maintaining focus during work sessions.

 ## Features
 - Single-click window management